 Ashes of the Heart

 Decker Wyatt was the only son of a Native woman and a descendant of a Spanish conquistador, born somewhere amongst the red rocks of what is now known as the state of Utah; in a small, silver wood cabin, his father's father had built to raise a family in.
 Like all the men before him, Decker was born with the gift to slay monsters, a scythe for a backbone, and a soul of pure light, or so he had been told.
-Though it was a familial gift, his father seemed to be on a mission to diminish his pure, shining heart- when the few times he was home rather than roaming across America looking for monsters to hunt, he became a monster of a different kind, his shouting heard across the desert as he yelled at Decker for his mistakes in the art of the hunt; a monster hunter, unable to slay monsters, was no son of his.
+Though it was a familial gift, his father seemed to be on a mission to diminish his pure, shining heart- when the few times he was home rather than roaming across America looking for monsters to hunt, he became a monster of a different kind, his shouting heard across the desert as he yelled at a young Decker for his mistakes in the art of the hunt; a monster hunter, unable to slay monsters, was no son of his.

-At first, in thought, the mind made figures out of shadows, crawling from their dark corners to latch onto people and things, make them seem evil in Devnver’s eyes.
+At first, in thought, the mind made figures out of shadows, crawling from their dark corners to latch onto people and things, making them seem evil in Devnver’s eyes.
 But as the family cracked, Denver on one side, Decker and his mother on the other, the shadows soon did become figures- real ones, fueled by the hate of the splitting family, the hate of a father.
 Desperate for a change, a connection to mend the family, Decker’s mother fell pregnant once more; the baby, a daughter, was meant to be the glue that would hold the family together, but it was not to be.

 It was the eve of his fifteenth birthday, and excited, Decker forgot about the monsters outside, the ones that, as of late, had come closer and closer to his family home, odd for creatures that were meant to fear his family.
 In the middle of the night, they became brave, a three-headed creature with the mouth of a wolf and as big as a bear lumbered into the cabin through the unlocked door.
 It sniffed and snarled as it made its way through the house, a scream let out so terrible it shook the thin, sun-bleached walls.
 Before one of the greatest monster hunters of the Wyatt family line could react, his home was torn apart, wood and flesh like butter between the monster’s claws.
 Only a young Decker Wyatt had lived, his eyes seeing, his heart feeling for the monster for what it really was: three children, tortured to death, trapped in a fleshy cage that was so unlike their original bodies, screaming for help and seething with hate-filled rage for their creator who never let them know innocence.
 They were not the monster, but their father, the one who had haunted and hunted Decker’s father, who had aided in the tearing of Decker's family, a real demon worth slaying.

 For years, Decker ran, both toward and away from his monster, his father’s, and towards others, a circus ring master who made a young Wyatt his slave, a witch that wished to tear his limbs apart, creatures, angered by their state of being, chasing him in their frustration to be set free.
 Decker could not handle the pressure and disappointment he felt had come from the population, but it was actually whispers of his father’s old sayings that had been embedded in his own beliefs.
-Years would drag on, and Wyatt would feel stuck, with no leads left to chase, as if his monster had vanished from the face of the earth, and his days would slowly become one of routine.
+Years would drag on, and Wyatt would feel stuck, with no leads left to chase, as if his monster had vanished from the face of the earth, and his days would slowly become routine.
 Decker, a million miles away from his home, had nowhere left to turn to.
 But nothing really ever vanishes; things that disappear always reappear in places unexpected.

 The big city was one of the last places Decker ever wanted to be.
 It was claustrophobic and cluttered, and as someone who had been roaming the country for the past twenty years of his life, Decker was used to, and needed, wide open spaces.
 Regardless, he had to stop by a city every once and awhile to get supplies that he couldn’t come by as easily out in the open plain.
 Leaving Bolt, his horse, at a secure stable, Wyatt made his way to the train station, the center of the city, to find what he was looking for.
 A bulletin full of old flyers of shows long since cancelled and restaurants long since opened and closed, Wyatt couldn’t find the map he was looking for, and circled to the other side to see if there was anything more useful.
 On the opposite side, massive and secured to the middle of the board was a poster Wyatt hadn’t seen in so long.
 Ripping it from its tacks, Wyatt wondered why it had been left up, its condition perfect for its old age.
 But as he stared at it longer, he noticed that this was not an old poster, but new; The image of Wyatt had been updated to his current looks, new clothes and facial scars added, and the horse he rode was now Bolt, his bay, rather than the old palomino he used to ride.
 Deep in thought and a train screaming by, Decker didn’t fully recognize the voice that questioned, “Wyatt?” before being violently spun around, poster still in hand.
 Overcoming his momentary confusion, Decker Wyatt came face to face with his old boss, Reginold “Ringmaster”, the old owner of the circus he had once been a part of many years ago.
 The ringmaster made him uncomfortable; he was a large man who towered over Wyatt, with a smile that was less a smile than lips peeling away from large and long teeth.
-Not noticing, or not caring about Wyatt’s obviously startled and discomforted state, Reginold questioned Wyatt about his life since he had left, or more like, run away, from the circus.
+Not noticing, or not caring about Wyatt’s obviously startled and discomforted state, Reginald questioned Wyatt about his life since he had left, or more like, run away, from the circus.
 Though Wyatt tried to answer the questions, they came at him like a runaway train, Ringmaster half-listening to his half answers as he interrupted Wyatt with an invitation to visit his old place of work.
 Wyatt was hesitant, unsure if he could trust the man who hadn’t seemed to age, but with the promise of seeing his old friends and the lingering words of “I missed you”, Wyatt agreed, because after some years, people had to change.

-It was an odd feeling as the massive yellow and red tent came into view, peeking over the last buildings at the edge of the city.
-Ringmaster, which was what Reginold liked to be called, was not only forgiving and chatty, but the circus seemed to be the same as the day Wyatt had left it, not a single change made.
+It was an odd feeling as the massive red and yellow tent came into view, peeking over the last buildings at the edge of the city.
+Ringmaster, which was what Reginald liked to be called, was not only forgiving and chatty, but the circus seemed to be the same as the day Wyatt had left it, not a single change made.
 Ringmaster joyfully chatted with or talked to Wyatt as they made a tour of the old grounds, pointing out all of the new things, unabashedly admitting their prices.
 It was only as they came around the corner of a large pile of building materials that Wyatt finally stopped, fully tuning out Ringmaster.
-A woman stood with a rifle, aiming it at different cans, botttles, and odd pieces of junk, stalking pass them slowly before turning around again and assuming her original position, she shouldered her weapon, about to shoot when Ringmaster called out “Cassidy!!
+A woman stood with a rifle, aiming it at different cans, bottles, and odd pieces of junk, stalking past them slowly before turning around again and assuming her original position, she shouldered her weapon, about to shoot when Ringmaster called out “Cassidy!!
 What did I tell you about being out in your new dress, it’s-” but as Cassidy had turned to give her attention to the older man yelling at her, her eyes fixated on the much shorter Wyatt.

 Cassidy’s mouth dropped open and screeched “WYATT?!?” before carelessly dropping her weapon and running towards her old friend at full speed.
 Wyatt caught her as she threw her arms around his neck, both laughing as they spun around in happy circles.
 Wyatt set her down with a small peck on the cheek as she laughed and pushed back a long, black braid from her shoulder.
 They smiled at each other, forgetting their old ringmaster as they jumped into a frantic and excited conversation, Cassidy commenting on how big Wyatt had gotten over the years and Wyatt complimenting her beauty.
 Cassidy and Wyatt had been like brother and sister back in their old circus days, Wyatt secretly fantasizing that Cassidy was what his unborn sister would have grown up to be like.

 Holding her by an arms length, Wyatt felt a pain of guilt strike his heart.
 He hadn’t thought of her in years, hell, since the day he vanished from this god-awful place like the wind.
 He didn’t mean to forget her, really, he didn’t, he just felt so bad because she hadn’t forgotten him.
 He tried to shake himself of the sour thoughts, instead of how young she looked; she should be in her late twenties or even thirty at most, but she looked as though she could be seventeen, a big difference to Wyatt, who could be mistaken for forty.
-Wyatt didn’t get to think on it for too long, though,h as Cassidy started to wriggle excitedly in his grasp, as she had as a childtrying to point at her gun that still lay on the grass.
+Wyatt didn’t get to think on it for too long, though, as Cassidy started to wriggle excitedly in his grasp, as she had as a child, trying to point at her gun that still lay on the grass.
 “I shoot with that thing now, it’s part of my act.
 I’m a great shot, might even put you to shame-” she said with a teasing grin, “I can show you if you want, finally have our rematch!”

 Wyatt smiled, about to agree when Ringmaster, who had watched the duo intensely, interjected, “Now, now, Cassidy,” Ringmaster interjected, reminding the pair that he was there, “what did I tell you about shooting in the open?”
 Cassidy deflated slightly, as Ringmaster’s lips curled back in a smile.
-“Plus, we only have about over an hour till our next show.
+“Plus, we only have about an hour till our next show.
 You should get cleaned up and prepared.
 Right, Cassidy?”

 She answered with a simple “Yes,s Sir,” and said no more.